vizhub-core/vizhub-legacy/docs/production.md

 ## Instructions for App Server

-Start with a T2 Medium (T2 Small runs out of memory for build).
+Start with a T2 Small.

 Choose subnet `us-east-1c`, so it can communicate with other VMs in the VizHub cluster.